Skip to Main Content

 Overview

 Scott Burton called himself a "public sculptor" and created works that appeal to a wide-ranging audience.
 His later sculptures tend to be utilitarian, placed in private gardens, in public squares, or in museums.
-Burton challenged the boundary between the find and the decorative arts: his sculpture not only represents furniture—it is furniture.
-The casual observer, accustomed to looking but not touching, thus becomes and active user.
+Burton challenged the boundary between the fine and the decorative arts: his sculpture not only represents furniture—it is furniture.
+The casual observer, accustomed to looking but not touching, thus becomes an active user.
 In making art that is at once beautiful and useful, Burton followed in the tradition of predecessors including the Russian Vladimir Tatlin and the Dutch De Stijl artist Gerrit Rietveld.

 Burton began his formal training in Washington, DC, with the painter Leon Berkowitz, who was linked to the Washington Color School artists such as Morris Louis and Kenneth Noland.
 During the late 1950s, he studied with the abstract expressionist painter Hans Hofmann in Provincetown, Massachusetts.
 Burton began to experiment with the concept of furniture in the early 1970s, prompted by his forays into performance art a decade earlier.
 In 1975 he completed a bronze chair cast from an actual chair that he salvaged from belongings left behind by the former tenant of his New York City apartment.
 Burton turned to furniture tableaux, thoughtfully arranging pieces in both interior and landscape settings, and went on to parody furniture styles, often in unlikely materials.
 Adirondack Chair, for example, is based on the simple, angular wood chair created in the early twentieth century.